 ACDR ACDR2025

-Asian Conference on Disaster Reduction 2025 (ACDR2025) Forging Resilience Together: Toward a Sustainable Society Prepared for Mega-Disasters 17 - 19 December 2025
+Asian Conference on Disaster Reduction 2025 (ACDR2025) in Tokyo Forging Resilience Together: Toward a Sustainable Society Prepared for Mega-Disasters 17 - 19 December 2025

 17-19 December 2025